Best electric cooktops: top picks for a stylish, efficient, and contemporary kitchen, chosen by experts

 The manual twist knobs, while not as effective and modern as touch controls, are reliable and offer a range of heat settings.
 However, the layout takes some getting used to.

 Value: If you want a powerful, affordable electric cooktop, the Frigidaire FFEC3025UB offers great value for money.
-Its range of features, including the Quick Boil and SpaceWise expandable burner, are typically found in more expensive models.
+Its features, including the Quick Boil and SpaceWise expandable burner, are typically found in more expensive models.

 The one-year warranty is standard but not exceptional, especially compared to brands like KitchenAid, which offer up to five years on parts.
 However, the Frigidaire Fit Promise guarantees up to $100 in modification costs if the cooktop doesn't fit as you'd like.
 This is a unique and valuable addition.